How Teddy Sheringham won over Man Utd fans as The King’s successor

-‘The King is dead, long live Prince Edward’, wrote The Independent.
-But when Manchester United confirmed Teddy Sheringham as Eric Cantona’s replacement on June 27, 1997, not everybody was convinced.
+‘The King is dead, long live Prince Edward,’ wrote The Independent.
+But when Manchester United signed Teddy Sheringham as Eric Cantona’s replacement in 1997, not everybody was convinced.

 Plenty were unsure about Sheringham when he arrived at Old Trafford from Tottenham for £3.5million, with questions raised about the wisdom and ambition of signing a 31-year-old, two months Cantona’s senior, who had never won a major honour and had scored only eight Premier League goals during the previous season.